The Bio Star · Volume I

 Inducted brands enter an annual licensing agreement for the right to display the Bio-Starred seal.
 Fees scale with the tier of the award: $2,000 for one Bio Star, $4,000 for two, $8,000 for three, per year.

-"What does the application include?"
+"What does the audit include?"

 "Can a Bio Star be revoked?"